 IDEA (Gk. idea) see concept.

-IDEALISM (Gk. idea, form or kind), the theory that reduces objective reality to subjective mentality; subjectivism; absolutism; an epistemological doctrine which claims that our knowledge is limited to innate a priori mental forms; theory that reality dividual on his own private initiative, in which case
+IDEALISM (Gk. idea, form or kind), the theory that reduces objective reality to subjective mentality; subjectivism; absolutism; an epistemological doctrine which claims that our knowledge is limited to innate a priori mental forms; theory that reality is mental.
+Ant: realism, syn: pan-mentalism, subjectivism.